Climate Change

 By reducing the weight of plastic containers and packaging, we are working to reduce CO2 emissions during product manufacturing, delivery, and disposal.
 We are also working with suppliers and others to switch their container and packaging raw materials from fossil fuel-derived plastics to recycled plastics and bioplastics, which have a smaller environmental impact, while still ensuring product quality.

 In February 2021, we began blending bioplastics into straws, plastic cups, and other containers and packaging.
 Furthermore, from July 2022, we will gradually switch to bioplastics for use in the caps of Meiji Oishii Gyunyu and other products.
-As a result, we aim to reduce CO2 emissions from containers by approximately 10% to 15%* compared to conventional methods.
+As a result, we reduce CO2 emissions from containers by approximately 10% to 15%* compared to conventional methods.

 *Our CO2 reduction rate is certified by Carbon Trust.